An Improved Solution for Restricted and Uncertain TRQ: Experimental evaluation

 \subsection{Performance study}

-We implemented the baseline method{ \footnote{ Note that, the efficiency of the baseline method for the ECSPTRQ and ICSPTRQ are same; for ease of presentation, we here do not differentiate them.}}, the proposed methods for the ECSPTRQ and ICSPTRQ, respectively.
-For brevity, we use the B, PE and PI to denote the \underline{b}aseline method, the \underline{p}roposed method for the \underline{E}CSPTRQ and the \underline{p}roposed method for the \underline{I}CSPTRQ, respectively.
-Note that we present the results for the ECSPTRQ and ICSPTRQ in a mixed manner, in order to save space.
+As this paper is the first attempt to the CSPTRQ, the competitors are unavailable.
+We implemented the baseline method{ \footnote{ Note that, the efficiency of the baseline method for the explicit and implicit queries are identical; for ease of presentation, we here do not differentiate them.}} (Section \ref{sec:preliminaries}), the proposed methods for the explicit (Section \ref{sec:eprq}) and implicit (Section \ref{sec:iprq}) queries, respectively.
+For brevity, we use the B, PE and PI to denote the \underline{b}aseline method, the \underline{p}roposed method for the \underline{e}xplicit query, and the \underline{p}roposed method for the \underline{i}mplicit query, respectively.
+Note that we present the results for the explicit and implicit queries in a mixed manner, in order to save space.
 We first investigate the impact of parameters $\psi$, $p_t$ and $\eta$ on the performance based on both real and synthetic data sets, and then study the impact of parameters $N$, $M$, $\epsilon$, $\zeta$ on the performance based on synthetic data sets.
+Finally, we investigate the effectiveness of the optimization strategy proposed in Section \ref{sec:further optimziation}.